spikying/chptr/README.md

 ## `chptr build`

-Takes all original .MD files and outputs a single file without metadata and comments.
+Takes all original Markdown files and outputs a single file without metadata and comments.
 Handles these output formats: md, pdf, docx, html, epub, tex.
 Gives some insight into writing rate.

 ```
 USAGE